zmbc/a3-software-design/README.md

 ### `circlePadding`
 The padding between each of the circles within the vis
 ### `minColor`
-The color to begin the color scale for the circles that enclose other circles (non-leaf nodes in the hierarchy)
+The color to begin the color scale for the circles that enclose other circles (non-leaf nodes in the hierarchy). **Must be in hexcode format**
 ### `maxColor`
-The color to end the color scale for the circles that enclose other circles (non-leaf nodes in the hierarchy)
+The color to end the color scale for the circles that enclose other circles (non-leaf nodes in the hierarchy) **Must be in hexcode format**
 ### `leafColor`
-The color to fill the leaf nodes with (the circles that are the data points themselves, not the groups)
+The color to fill the leaf nodes with (the circles that are the data points themselves, not the groups) **Must be in hexcode format**